EEO - Discrimination: Indiana

 - Employers must administer employment and medical tests in a manner that does not discriminate against individuals with disabilities.
 See Disability Under the Indiana Employment Discrimination Against Disabled Persons Act.

-- Indiana's Age Discrimination Act prohibits discrimination against employees between the ages of 40 and 75.
+- The Indiana Age Discrimination Act prohibits discrimination against employees who are 40 to 74 years old.
 See Age Discrimination.

 - Indiana has detailed administrative proceedings for discrimination complaints.
 See Administrative Proceedings.